emilpriver/go-hugo-portfolio/content/blog/note/my-interview-at-klarna/index.md

 - How the team worked
 - What tools the team used

 I chose to talk about a simple Next.JS e-commerce website project which was using an e-commerce system, Meilisearch, and Elasticsearch for the whole e-commerce part of the website including products, categories, and payment.
 The other part of the website was content that was fetched from WordPress using WP Graphql, hosted on Kinsta.
-The tricky part about this is not that I don't understand how the system we have works, but more that it's harder than you think to talk about it.
+The tricky part about this is not that I don't understand how the system we works, but more that it's harder than you think to talk about it.
 For me the project cristal clear but for a new individual which has never worked on the project, it's probably the project a labyrinth.
 While I was talking about the project did the individual who interviewed me ask side questions, such as "Why didn't you use Docker".
-What I noticed during this part of the tech interview was that the interviewer wanted to find out wherever I understood what I was working on how it was working, but also how I acted when there could be an improvement on a part of the system.
-Was I open to improvements or did I think that what we already worked on was the best?
+What I noticed during this part of the tech interview was that the interviewer wanted to find out wherever I understood what I was working on and how  it worked, but also how I acted when there could be an improvement on a part of the system.
+Was I open to improvements or did I think that what we already had the best solution?
 The first part was harder than the second part is I am more confident in my skills than talking about something I work with.

 ## Tech interview